How to Become an Appraiser in Ohio

 Why become a Certified Residential Appraiser in Ohio?

-Becoming a Certified Residential Appraiser means you have fewer limitations on your license, which means you have more opportunities to take on jobs, including luxury properties, rural residential properties, and other, more complex properties.
-This increases your earning potential and helps you grow your appraisal business more quickly.
+Becoming a Certified Residential Appraiser means you have fewer limitations on your license compared to the Licensed Residential credential.
+Upgrading to Certified Residential will open up more opportunities to take on a wider variety of appraisal assignments, including luxury properties, green homes, and other complex properties.
+With this credential, you can increase your earning potential and grow your appraisal business more quickly.

 Ohio Appraiser License: Certified General

-In Ohio, Certified General Appraisers are permitted to appraise all types of property including single-family homes and multi-family properties, vacant land, farms, and commercial property.
+In Ohio, Certified General Appraisers (also called commercial appraisers) are permitted to appraise all types of property.
+This includes single-family homes, multi-family properties, vacant land, farms, and commercial property—including strip malls, airports, hotels, nursing homes, and much more!

-Ohio Certified General Appraisers must also have a bachelor’s degree or higher from an accredited university or college.
+You must also have a Bachelor’s degree or higher from an accredited college or university.

 Ohio Certified General Appraiser (307 hours) – AQB recommended course order